LSSTDESC/rail_attic/README.md

 ### Citing specific codes within RAIL

-Several of the codes included within the RAIL framework, e.g. BPZ and Delight, are pre-existing codes that have been included in RAIL.
+Several of the codes included within the RAIL framework, e.g. BPZ, Delight, and FlexZBoost, are pre-existing codes that have been included in RAIL.
 If you use those specific codes you should also cite the appropriate papers for each code used.
 A list of such codes is included in the [Citing RAIL](https://lsstdescrail.readthedocs.io/en/latest/source/citing.html) section of the Read The Docs page.